Imagine being so deep in your work that time flies by without you even noticing.

 1.2 Importance of Feedback Loops in Maintaining Flow

 Once you’re clear on your goal, feedback is your fuel.
 Feedback keeps you locked into the task, allowing you to make small adjustments and stay on track.
-Whether it’s a self-check, external measure of progress, or just the satisfaction of seeing improvements, feedback provides that sense of forward motion.
+Whether it’s a self-check, an external measure of progress, or just the satisfaction of seeing improvements, feedback provides that sense of forward motion.

 It tells your brain, “Hey, you’re on the right path, keep going!”
 Without feedback, you lose momentum, and flow slips away.
 A steady stream of feedback—whether from yourself or others—ensures you stay engaged and in control, making it easier to remain in flow for longer.